tewendel/interkit-masterarbeit/sites/docs/src/content/tutorial/datalist.md

 - Add a new cat by uploading a new image in the Media section, and creating a new row in the cats Sheet.

-- Change the subtitleTag "Cat" on the DataCardSmall component to something else.
+- Play with the different size options in the DataCard component

-- Hook up different columns in the DataCardSmall component to switch where the name and comment are displayed.
+- Try out the DummyData mode (options below the preview) to see the capabilities of the DataCard component.

-- Replace the **DataCardSmall** component in the list with **DataCardLarge** and configure it.
-You can use **Dummy Data** switch in the Preview settings below the preview window to show how the components displays data.
+- Hook up different columns in the DataCard component to switch where the name and comment are displayed.